 Conditions that May Affect Applicants’ Eligibility

-GPA: Although individual exceptions may be made on a case-by-case basis if one receives strong faculty recommendations and provides a strong writing sample, your overall GPA should be a minimum of 3.25 and you should have a GPA of 3.5 or higher in the English major.
+GPA: Although individual exceptions may be made on a case-by-case basis if one receives strong faculty recommendations and if one provides a very strong writing sample, your overall GPA should be a minimum of 3.25 and you should have a GPA of 3.5 or higher in the English major.
 Graduating with an Honors Certificate (from the English Department) necessitates at least a 3.5 English major GPA.
 Graduating with a Bachelors of the Arts with Honors degree (from the University) necessitates meeting both the 3.25 overall GPA and 3.5 English major minimums.

 Course Requirements for Graduating with Honors

 When accepted into the program, Honors students should review their audits with the English Advisement Office.
 Afterward, bring any questions and concerns to the Honors Director, who will help you navigate upper division courses that might be best suited for your intellectual and writing interests.

 Students in the program complete 37 credits according to the following distribution: The major core courses (English 205Z, English 210, English 305V, English 310); the English Honors sequence courses (English 399Z, English 498 and English 499)*; 6 credits from literary surveys (English 261, English 291, English 292, English 295, or English 297); 6 credits specifically from 300- or 400-level English electives; and 3 credits from another 200, 300, or 400-level English elective**.
 To complete the Honors Program, students are required to maintain a minimum grade point average of 3.50 in English courses and a minimum 3.25 overall***.